solo258/solo258/README.md

 # 👋 Hi, I’m Solomone

 Welcome to my GitHub profile!
-I’m a passionate developer working on AI, web applications, and backend solutions.
+I’m a passionate developer working on AI, web applications, frontend and backend solutions.
 Here are some of the main projects I’m working on and have starred recently:

 ---